| | |

 Hamburg has a remarkable array of art museums and galleries.
 Five of the best have combined forces to make up the Kunstmeile.
 If you’re into art, from ancient to cutting-edge modern, this could keep you busy all weekend.

 1. Art Association in Hamburg exhibits mainly contemporary international artworks.
-(Kosterwall 23.
-Open Tuesday-Sunday 12-18:00.
-Fee: €5.)
+Kosterwall 23.
+Open Tuesday-Friday 12-18:00; Saturday-Sunday 11:00-18:00.
+Fee: €5.
+Website.

 2. Bucerius Art Forum puts on three or four exhibitions per year, one at a time.
-(Rathausmarkt 2.
+Rathausmarkt 2.
 Open daily 11-19:00 and until 21:00 on Thursdays.
-Fee: €9.)
+Fee: €9.
+Website.

-3. Deichtorhallen Hamburg has three buildings, all enormous exhibition halls: the Hall for Contemporary Art, the House of Photography and the Falckenberg Collection (contemporary art, only viewable as part of a guided tour).
-(Deichtorstraße 1-2 and Wilstorferstraße 71.
-Open Tuesday-Sunday 11-18:00, sometimes open until 21:00 on Thursday.
-Combined fee for the Hall of Contemporary Art and the House of Photography: €15.
-To add the Collection Falckenberg, add another €13.)
+3. Deichtorhallen Hamburg has three buildings, all enormous exhibition halls: the Hall for Contemporary Art, the Phoxxi House of Photography and the Falckenberg Collection (contemporary art, only viewable as part of a guided tour, and only on the first Sunday of the month).
+Deichtorstraße 1-2 and Wilstorferstraße 71.
+Open Tuesday-Sunday 11:00-18:00; and until 21:00 on the first Thursday of the month.
+Combined fee for the Hall of Contemporary Art and the Phoxxi: €16.
+To add the Collection Falckenberg, add another €11.
+Website.

-4. Hamburg Art Hall covers centuries of art and is particularly focused on German medieval paintings, the Dutch Golden Age, German art from the 19th century and classical modernism.
-(Glockengießerwall 5.
-Open Tuesday-Sunday 10-18:00, Thursdays until 21:00.
-Fee: €14.)
+4. Hamburger Art Hall covers centuries of art and is particularly focused on German medieval paintings, the Dutch Golden Age, German art from the 19th century and classical modernism.
+Glockengießerwall 5.
+Open Tuesday-Sunday 10:00-18:00, Thursdays until 21:00.
+Fee: €16, but special exhibits may cost extra.
+Website.

 5. Museum of Arts and Crafts Hamburg includes, like the Hamburg Art Hall, centuries of art from around the world.
-(Steintorplatz.
+Steintorplatz.
 Open Tuesday-Sunday 10-18:00 and Thursdays until 21:00.
-Fee: €12, €8 on Thursdays after 17:00.)
+Fee: €14, free on the first Thursday of the month after 17:00.
+Website.

 My husband managed only two of these, and even those two he didn’t see thoroughly.
 At the Museum of Arts and Crafts he enjoyed a special exhibition called “Otto,” showing paintings by the German comedian Otto Waalkes (The exhibition has ended.).
 Albert told me that he loved the way that the artist depicted an elephant in every painting.
 He was also impressed by how the pieces were displayed so thoughtfully, so that the color of the wall complemented the painting.